iivanoo/covid-apps-observer/data/data_ca/reports/resources/org.medicmobile.webapp.mobile.surveillance_covid19_kenya___v0.4.38/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.medicmobile.webapp.mobile.surveillance_covid19_kenya 1 reviews"/>
 </p>

+> The app does not work.
+Some pre registration has been assumed apparently.
+There's no option to register for a first time use meaning it's useless unless you have some way to get login details as the app has no such provision<br> :date: __2020-12-19 18:34:33__

 > No sighn up option bure kabisi<br> :date: __2020-08-06 08:08:34__

 > This app has only one option [login] so I need to know how to log in<br> :date: __2020-07-19 23:37:15__